SteadyCadence/api-docs/content/03-organization.md

 ## Organization

-The Cadasta API allows you to work with data associated with organizations that have been added to the platform.
+Organizations in the Cadasta Platform represent organizations in real life.
+The Cadasta API allows you to work with data associated with organizations that have been added to the platform, and to add organizations as well.
 The endpoint for these objects starts with:

 ```
 GET api/v1/organizations
 ```

+_To learn more about organizations, [see our documentation on Organizations](https://docs.cadasta.org/en/02-organizations.html)._

 An organization JSON object contains the following properties.